tigerbeetle/tigerbeetle/docs/internals/ARCHITECTURE.md

 This is a perfect fit for the memory management strategy used in TigerBeetle.
 Cross compilation that works and direct (glibc-less) bindings to the kernel help keep dependency count down.

 Most importantly, this all is possible using very frugal language machinery.
 Zig lends itself to low-abstraction first-order code that does the work directly.
 This makes it easy to author and debug performance-oriented code.

 ### Determinism

 A meta principle above "static allocation" is determinism.
 Determinism means that given the same input the software gives the same logical result and arrives at it using the same physical path.
-In general, everything in TigerBeetle is deterministic.There's no single or specific reason to demand determinism but it consistently simplifies and improves the system.
+In general, everything in TigerBeetle is deterministic.There's no single reason to demand determinism but it consistently simplifies and improves the system.
 Here are some of the places where determinism leads to big advantages:

 - Simplifies the implementation of a replicated state machine.
 It reduces the problem of synchronizing mutable state to a much simpler problem of synchronizing an immutable,